In this article:

 If you're buying and selling cryptocurrencies, you'll pay capital gains taxes on the profits.
-However, the tax rate depends on your adjusted gross income (AGI) and whether you held on to the cryptocurrency for at least a year.
+However, the tax rate depends on your taxable income and whether you held on to the cryptocurrency for at least a year.

 When you buy and sell cryptocurrencies within a year, the short-term gains are taxed as ordinary income.
 However, if you hold on to your cryptocurrency for a year or more, you'll pay long-term capital gains—which may be beneficial.
 (The same capital gains rules and rates apply to other investments, such as stocks.)

 The income limits and tax rates can depend on your filing status, and may change from one year to the next.
 Here are the tax rates for single taxpayers for the 2021 tax year.

 |2021 Capital Gains Tax Rates for Single Filers|